 Home birth checklist

 Here’s a list of things you may want to get ready.
-You can download our home birth checklist as a reminder of key things to have on hand as your due date approaches.
+You can download and print as a reminder of key things to have on hand as your due date approaches.

 Home birth pain relief and relaxation